-$(4^{1})$ A marketing authorisation may be issued on the conditions specified in subsection (4) of this section only if the applicant cannot, due to objectives and verifiable reasons, submit full information about the efficacy and safety of the medicinal product in the ordinary conditions of use of the medicinal product.
-In such an event the renewal of the marketing authorisation is bound to annual review of the conditions.
-[RT I, 05.07.2012, 13 - entry into force 21.07.2012]
+- (41) A marketing authorisation may be issued on the conditions specified in subsection (4) of this section only if the applicant cannot, due to objectives and verifiable reasons, submit full information about the efficacy and safety of the medicinal product in the ordinary conditions of use of the medicinal product.
+In such an event, the renewal of the marketing authorisation is bound to annual review of the conditions.

-$(4^2)$ The State Agency of Medicines informs the European Medicines Agency about all marketing authorisations which have been issued on the conditions specified in subsection (4) of this section.
-[RT I, 05.07.2012, 13 - entry into force 21.07.2012]

-(5) The State Agency of Medicines may issue a marketing authorisation in respect of a medicinal product that is significant in terms of public health or animal health concerning which no marketing authorisation valid in Estonia exists and no application has been submitted for issue thereof, provided that a marketing authorisation has been issued for such medicinal product by another Member State of the European Economic Area.
-The State Agency of Medicines will notify the authorisation holder of the Member State of the European Economic Area that issued the marketing authorisation in respect of the medicinal product of the Agency's intention to issue a marketing authorisation of the same product.
-[RT I 2010, 15, 77 - entry into force 18.04.2010]
+[RT I, 05.07.2012, 13 entry into force 21.07.2012] - (42) The State Agency of Medicines informs the European Medicines Agency about all marketing authorisations which have been issued on the conditions specified in subsection (4) of this section.
+[RT I, 05.07.2012, 13 entry into force 21.07.2012] - (5) The State Agency of Medicines may issue a marketing authorisation in respect of a medicinal product that is significant in terms of public health or animal health concerning which no marketing authorisation valid in Estonia exists and no application has been submitted for issue thereof, provided that a marketing authorisation has been issued for such medicinal product by another Member State of the European Economic Area.
+The State Agency of Medicines notifies the authorisation holder of the Member State of the European Economic Area that issued the marketing authorisation in respect of the medicinal product of the Agency's intention to issue a marketing authorisation of the same product.

-(5) For the purpose of patient safety or pharmacovigilance, the State Agency of Medicines may demand that a means of preventing the tampering of the packaging be used on the packaging.
+[RT I 2010, 15, 77 entry into force 18.04.2010] - (51) For the purpose of patient safety or pharmacovigilance, the State Agency of Medicines may demand that a means of preventing the tampering of the packaging be used on the packaging.
 This requirement may also be applied after granting marketing authorisation.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(6) The State Agency of Medicines will immediately publish on its website the details of the marketing authorisation along with the package leaflet, summary of the product characteristics and a public assessment report.
+(6) The State Agency of Medicines immediately publishes on its website the details of the marketing authorisation along with the package leaflet, summary of the product characteristics and a public assessment report.
 A public assessment report is an assessment report presented to the public in a comprehensible manner, which contains, above all, a summary of the conditions of use of the medicinal product and from which confidential information has been removed.

-(7) In addition, the State Agency of Medicines will publish on its website summaries of the risk management plans of such medicinal products which have been granted marketing authorisation on the conditions specified in subsection (4) of this section.
-[RT I, 05.07.2012, 13 - entry into force 21.07.2012]
+(7) In addition, the State Agency of Medicines publishes on its website summaries of the risk management plans of such medicinal products which have been granted marketing authorisation on the conditions specified in subsection (4) of this section.